Ask Jenny Bruso

 - LGBTQ Thru-hikers—Find on Facebook—a place to build community, share information about queer-friendly trail resources, and celebrate achievements.

-Alone, as you embark on your journey, I want you to know I care deeply about you, your safety and experience.
+Alone, as you embark on your journey, I want you to know I care deeply about you, your safety, and your experience.
 I’m likely not the only one.
 Allow people to support you when they offer it, even if it’s hard to accept.
 I hope the trail is full of surprises.
 Good ones.
 I hope you’ll tell us about them.